ocaml-bench/notes/profiling_notes.md

  - kcachegrind gives you a graphical front end which can sometimes be easier to navigate
  - with the fn-skip options you can look through the caml_c_call to get a callchain from ocaml through underlying libraries (including the OCaml runtime)

+Limitations:
+ - quite slow to run
+ - not supported out of the box; right now to get the function skip you will need to compile your own valgrind (this should change following PR8708 on the ocaml compiler)
+ - recursive functions give confusing total function cost scores which should be ignored
+ - the OCaml runtime functions can be confusing if you aren't familiar with them

 ## OCaml Landmarks